 In Pandas to determine Period Index and Column for Data Frame, we will use the pandas.period_range() method.
-It is one of the general functions in Pandas which is used to return a fixed frequency PeriodIndex, with day (calendar) as the default frequency.
+It is one of the general functions in Pandas that is used to return a fixed frequency PeriodIndex, with day (calendar) as the default frequency.

 Syntax: pandas.to_numeric(arg, errors=’raise’, downcast=None)